 \definecolor{fig2red}{RGB}{184, 57, 57} \definecolor{fig2blue}{RGB}{85, 102, 213}

 Efforts to address the low social homophily problem primarily rely on data-centric graph editing methods~\cite{jiang2024challenging, quan2023robust, tao2022revisiting, fan2023graph}, which denoise the social graph by deleting or rewiring edges based on human-designed heuristics, resulting in improved user representations.
 For example, GDMSR~\cite{quan2023robust} uses a transformer layer to compute user similarity with users’ interacted item lists, thereby refining the social network according to these user similarities.
 However, these methods face two key limitations in achieving optimal social representation consistent with collaborative signals: \definecolor{dark}{RGB}{77,77,77} [2][red,fill=red]{\tikz[baseline=-0.55ex]\draw[#1,radius=#2] (0,0) circle ;} \begin{itemize}[leftmargin=*] \item \textbf{Handcrafted Similarity Metrics}: These graph editing methods, guided by the heuristic rules, rely solely on handcrafted user similarity metrics (e.g., cosine similarity), which lacks generalizability and effectiveness in evaluating social networks.
 These metrics are typically limited to one-hop modifications of social relations and depend heavily on the representation capacity of the underlying backbone models in the social domain.
 As illustrated in Fig.~\ref{fig:denoise} (a), handcrafted heuristics may lead to suboptimal user representations (denoted by dark circles \tikzcircle[dark, fill=dark]{0.5ex}) that are far from the optimal representation (denoted by red star \red{$\star$}). \item \textbf{Expressive Capability Limitation}: These methods are unable to adaptively account for all users within a social network, which is computationally infeasible due to the vast number of users.
 The graph rewiring algorithms focus on a small, predefined subset with a fixed number of candidates, such as one-hop neighbours or users with high embedding similarity.
 This approach neglects users with similar preferences who do not conform to these predefined criteria, thereby missing opportunities to enhance the alignment between social and collaborative signals.
-Furthermore, extending denoising to multi-hop optimization may introduce conflicts between local and global optima in the graph editing process. \end{itemize}
+Furthermore, extending denoising to multi-hop optimization may introduce conflicts between local and global optima in the graph editing process.
+This suggests that better social connections may not necessarily yield optimized social representations, compounded by the inherent noise in message passing approaches as validated by previous works~\cite{tao2022revisiting}. \end{itemize}